MNCHr/Hyper4/README.md

 ## Demo branch

 If you want to see the version HyPer4 as it was when the paper was produced, including working mininet demonstrations with step-by-step instructions, checkout the demo branch.
 In the demo branch, all instructions for running the demonstrations are in the README in the top directory.
+This branch assumes [bmv2][5] at commit f53451a280b7bb27b5f2b8410ab086122ee77526, and has not been tested extensively on later versions of bmv2.

 ## Related Work

-The [Flowvisor][4] project virtualizes the *control plane* and relies on [OpenFlow][5], which has a fixed data plane (relative to [P4][2]).
+The [Flowvisor][4] project virtualizes the *control plane* and relies on [OpenFlow][6], which has a fixed data plane (relative to [P4][2]).

 [References]: #